kilean20/ML_blog/GP4Optim/GP4Optim.md

 Furthermore, we tried 12D problem using 1024 (accurate) data sample (as was done in the previous section) on top of an assumed prior. (see details from [here](./CurseOfDim/GP12D_wPrior.ipynb))  The following plots show the result.

-I would like to say it is drastic improvement recalling that the GP could not fit $f(x)$ even for the 4D problem.
+I would like to say it is drastic improvement recalling that the GP could not fit *f(x)* even for the 4D problem.
 (Caveat: it may still very costly to obtain rough prior even with very low accuracy simulation when input dimension is too large)
 <p align="center">
   <img src="./CurseOfDim/Prior_12D_SliceView.png" width="250" /><img src="./CurseOfDim/GP_wPrior_12D_1024sample.png" width="250" />
 </p>